 Development of skills necessary for expressing oneself competently through writing.
 Emphasis is on the writing process, critical thinking, sensitivity to audience, core documentation skills and responsibilities, and revision (with peer and instructor feedback).
+This course may be replaced by another Goal Area 1 course unless student is placed into this course by assessment results.

-Category R • Academic Research Writing
+Category R · Academic Research Writing